wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.4.1 - /01/2013
+- Added support for welcome email, extra fields title and fieldset titles under the WordPress Multilingual plug-in (thanks to Piet for testing it)

 v2.4.0 - 27/12/2012
 - Added support for the WordPress Multilingual plug-in.
 - Fixed plain text password was staying in the DataBase for registered users (WordPress MS and WordPress + confirmation email only)